 Composting has come a long way since the days of Sir Albert Howard and the Indore experiments.
-Once an arcane, if faintly suspect, practice of organic farmers and gardeners, composting has evolved to a full-fledged science with built-in engineering controls that make the composting process predictable and much more efficient.
+Once an arcane, if faintly suspect practice of organic farmers and gardeners, composting has evolved into a full-fledged science with built-in engineering controls that make the composting process predictable and much more efficient.
 Material properties like carbon to nitrogen ratio (C:N ratio), bulk density, moisture, and porosity influence microbial decomposition of waste material in compost.
-Knowledge of the optimal conditions for microbial decomposition ensures efficient bioconversion of waste products so that they can be beneficially and safely used as fertilizers and soil conditioners.
+Knowledge of the optimal conditions for organic decomposition ensures efficient bioconversion of waste products so that they can be beneficially and safely used as fertilizers and soil conditioners.

 The Improved Composting Production and Technology Project (BAN320) was initiated in Bangladesh under The John Ogonowski-Doug Bereuter Farmer-to-Farmer Program jointly administered by USAID and Winrock International.
 This Project aimed to (1) provide training in improved compost preparation in Bangladesh; (2) build capacity for composting as an environmentally sound method of converting agro- and municipal solid waste into useful products; and (3) increase awareness of the role of organic matter in sustaining soil productivity.